damilolah/Introduction-to-Machine-Learning/chapter2.md

 `earnings` = What each employee earns in dollars per day

-`s_rating` = how satisfied the employee is with his/her wage
+`s_rating` = How satisfied the employee is with his/her wage

 From this dataset, we will try to predict a new employee's satisfaction rating when he is paid $200, $400, or $1200 per day.
 So, earnings is the predictor and s_rating is the class we'll predict.

 This exercise uses just one attribute for prediction and that is employee’s `earnings`.

-It is Machine learning practice to partition dataset for analysis into Training and Test sets.
+It is machine learning practice to partition dataset for analysis into Training and Test sets.

 The training set could be 60 - 70% of the entire dataset while the test set is the percentage remaining.
+The createDataPartition() function that comes with the caret package can be used to split the data.
+This function is used like so:
+Suppose `myData` is the name of a dataset and I want to predict `class` an attribute in the dataset `myData` .

+inTrain <- createDataPartition(y= myData$class, p=0.7, list=FALSE)

+training <- myData[inTrain, ]

+test <- myData[-inTrain, ]

+`p` is set to `0.7` because we need 70% of the whole data and list is set to FALSE because we don't want the function to return `inTrain` as a list.

 *** =instructions
-- Plot `emp_data` with earnings on the x-axis and s_rating on the y-axis
+- Plot `emp_data` with earnings on the x-axis and s_rating on the y-axis.
+Plot function is used like this: `plot(x, y, data=myData)`
 - Use createDataPartition() function in R to partition your dataset
-- You training set should be 60% of the entire dataset
+- Your training set should be 60% of the entire dataset
 - Print out the training and test sets
 - Check the dimension of both datasets to know more about the data
 *** =hint
 - Use `plot()` for the first instruction.
-- Make sure yo have loaded the caret package into your workspace by typing `library(caret)`
+- Make sure you have loaded the caret package into your workspace by typing `library(caret)`
 - type ?createDataPartition to know how to use the createDataPartition() function
 - Make p=0.6 and set list=FALSE
 - To print a variable to the console, simply type the name of the variable on a new line.